malaire/reed-solomon-16/src/algorithm.md

   which is padded with zero-filled shards if needed.
 - Recovery shards are generated in chunks and last chunk is padded with unused shards if needed.
+    - In theory recovery shards are padded to [`GF_ORDER`]` - chunk_size` shards
+      but chunks which contain only unused shards can be ignored.
 - Recovery chunks are generated with following algorithm

 ```text